Digby Systems CPR-Guy CPR and First Aid Training Digby Systems' CPR-Guy CPR and First Aid Training

 When a question is asked, they must be able to answer it quickly and correctly in terms the student understands

-In general, if a recognized brand is used, the brand's materials (books/credential) are provided and used, it comes down to the class instructor.
+In general, if a recognized brand is used, the brand's materials (books/credential) are provided and used, so it comes down to the class instructor.

-If the instructor is knowledgeable and adheres to the recommended timeframes and content for the class, you will be well trained and ready to face an emergency situation.
+If the instructor is knowledgeable and adheres to the "Brand's" recommended timeframes and content for the class, you will be well trained and ready to face an emergency situation.